jkmnt/falcon-url/README.md

 ## Query parameters

-You may get used to Flask's `url_for` semantic of moving extra keywords in a query part of the URL.
+You may expect the URL object to accept unknown extra keywords and render them in a query part, as Flask's `url_for` does.
 It's a bad idea.
 One shouldn't mix URL segments and parameters.

-If you have a lot of query parameters and want them to be type-safe, the recommended pattern is to use a dataclass:
+If query parameters are important enough, the recommended pattern is to use a dataclass:

 ```python
 @dataclass